Tataouine: Culture

 The Ksour Festival (Festival international des ksour sahariens) is an annual festival held in Tataouine in March.
 In Tataouine some people speak a Berber dialect.

 Tataouine in scientific names

 Meteorite (Tatahouine)

-On June 27, 1931, at 1:30am, a meteorite of a weight currently estimated of ca 50 kg fell 4 km North of the city.
+On 27 June 1931, at 1:30 am, a meteorite of an estimated weight of 50 kg fell 4 km north of the city.
 Due to a transcription error, it is recorded in the Meteoretical Society international database under the name Tatahouine (with an added h).
 It is a rare diogenite originating from 4 Vesta in the asteroid belt.

 Bacteria (Ramlibacter tataouinensis)

 On observing fragments of the Tatahouine meteorite, researchers noticed rod-like structures.
 Upon further investigation, those turned out to be a kind of bacteria which was named Ramlibacter tataouinensis (from Raml meaning sand in Arabic, bacter meaning bacteria in Latin, and the adjective referring to the town of Tatatouine) and which survive in the desert soil of the region despite harsh conditions.
 This bacteria and another closely related one which was named Ramlibacter henchirensis (from Henchir meaning in Tunisian dialect a field surrounded by stones or antique ruins) have the peculiar feature to be spherical during the day (forming a microbial cyst with a thick wall protecting them from desiccation, the extreme heat and the sun's UV) and become rod-like during the night when they need less protection, thus becoming able to move and colonize even the smallest cracks in rocks.
 The discovery and research around Ramlibacter tataouinensis is scientifically significant because it demonstrated that rod-like structures observed in another meteorite, the ALH 84001 discovered in Antartica, and thought for a time to be of extraterrestrial origin, could actually be terrestrial bacteria from the ground which had contaminated and then colonized the sample.